Renderer 2.x - Basic 3D algorithms

 bash$ make

-On my Core2Duo these options increase rendering speed by 24%.
 Compiling under 64-bit environments (e.g. AMD64 or Intel EM64T) is further improving speed; compiled with the same options, the code runs 25% faster under my 64-bit Debian.

-Stolen Parthenon (Elgin) marbles
+Parthenon (Elgin) marbles

-Some of the stolen Parthenon art (Elgin marbles)...
+Some of the Parthenon's art (Elgin marbles)...

 After a successful make, fly around the objects with: